US F-35 jets could cost Switzerland 'more than CH1 billion extra'

 A rumor has also been circulating in parliament for several weeks that the F-35 jets would become significantly more expensive.
 Social Democrat parliamentarian Fabian Molina confronted current Defense Minister Martin Pfister with the potential additional costs last week.
 Pfister explained that they believe it is a fixed price, and: “Should the situation change, we will inform you.”

-The defence ministry declined to comment to SRF on potential additional costs, referring to Martin Pfister’s statements on Monday that they would inform the public if the situation changed.
+The defence ministry declined to comment to SRF on potential additional costs, referring to Pfister’s statements that the public would be informed if the situation changed.

 According to SRF research, the ministry hopes that the US government in particular will be able to negotiate the price down with the manufacturer Lockheed Martin.